blainerothrock/cpdp-wise-lobsters/cp5/README.md

-# Checkpoint 5: Natural Language Processing and Machine Learning
+# Checkpoint 5: Text Analytics and Machine Learning

 ## setup
 All code for this checkpoint is written in Python3 and requires some dependencies to be installed.
 We have listed our dependencies in `src/requirements.txt` and we suggest creating a virtual environment before starting.
 We suggest using Anconda to create a environment: